Physician Assistant Organizations

 National Commission on Certification of Physician Assistants (NCCPA)

-The NCCPA acts an independent certifying organization, with representation from many national medical organizations and the PA profession, to develop and administer the initial certification examination called Physician Assistant National Certifying Examination (PANCE) and the re-certification examination known as the Physician Assistant National Recertifying Examination (PANRE).
+The NCCPA is an independent certifying organization, with representation from many national medical organizations and the PA profession, to develop and administer the initial certification exam called the Physician Assistant National Certifying Examination (PANCE) and the re-certification exam known as the Physician Assistant National Recertifying Examination (PANRE).
 Eligibility for the PANCE is extended to graduates of accredited US PA programs.
-Maintenance of certification, which was originally designed to increase the legitimacy of the PA profession, occurs on both two and ten year cycles.
-At the time the PANRE exam was developed, no other medical professionals were required to demonstrate their competence after passing an initial licensing exam.
-The founders of the profession believed that in order to protect the public and to ensure PAs kept up-to-date with current practice standards, they must have a robust re-certification process.
+Maintenance of certification, originally designed to increase the legitimacy of the PA profession, occurs on both two and ten year cycles.